Importing configuration from an identity provider and configuring the SAML authentication

 - The Import from URL or

-- The SAML metadata file imported from the IdP.
+- The SAML metadata file exported from the IdP.

 - Select Import from URL, and type the URL where the IdP SAML configuration is stored.